hjkgrp/starter-hugo-research-group/content/contact/contact.md

 ## Postdoctoral openings

-We do not currently have any funded **postdoctoral openings** anticipated until Fall 2024 at the earliest.
+We do not currently have any funded **postdoctoral openings** anticipated.
 Areas of interest, especially for partially funded postdocs, include electronic structure method development and machine learning for modeling of excited state properties of transition metal chromophores.
 ***

 ## Undergraduates